-- At whole school level through assemblies, when children will be informed of this Anti-bullying policy. - At classroom level during form periods, tutorial groups, pastoral lessons and the KiVa programme. - At individual level children who are felt to be at risk of bullying (or who have suffered from bullying in the past) will be offered additional support and guidance including our KiVa trained Wellbeing Officer. - It is recognised that there are locations about the school where incidents or bullying are more likely to occur.
+- At whole school level through assemblies, when children will be informed of this Anti-bullying policy. - At classroom level during form periods, tutorial groups and pastoral lessons. - At individual level children who are felt to be at risk of bullying (or who have suffered from bullying in the past) will be offered additional support and guidance. - It is recognised that there are locations about the school where incidents or bullying are more likely to occur.
 Arrangements have been made to ensure that these are supervised - Children will be encouraged to talk to staff about incidents of bullying which they experience or of which they may be aware.
-In these circumstances staff will respond positively, take the expression of concern seriously and ensure that the matter is fully investigated using the KiVa protocol. - Parents who believe their children are the target of bullying behaviour should share their concerns with school at the earliest opportunity and be prepared to work with - school to keep their children safe in future.
+In these circumstances staff will respond positively, take the expression of concern seriously and ensure that the matter is fully investigated. - Parents who believe their children are the target of bullying behaviour should share their concerns with school at the earliest opportunity and be prepared to work with

+- school to keep their children safe in future.
 All expressions of concern will be taken seriously and investigated thoroughly. - Similarly if parents believe their child is bullying others, this information should be shared with school so that the problem can be addressed and a plan agreed to prevent further incidents and the pupil displaying bullying behaviour helped to modify their behaviour.

 Any activity, such as those described above, always develop the idea that such behaviour may be classed as bullying if it persists.
-Parents/carers may also be involved or even the School's Police Liaison Officer if the severity of the incident warrants such involvement.
+Parents/carers may also be involved or even the School's Police Liason Officer if the severity of the incident warrants such involvement.
 As a school we will also support the victim through a whole school responsibility of staff, pupils and parents in tackling this issue.